-General services that our plan pays for What you must pay Home health agency care Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency.
-The copay is \$0 for home health care services covered by Medicare.
-The copay is \$3.30 personal care services covered only by Healthy Connections Medicaid..
-The plan will pay for the following services, and maybe other services not listed here: part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week). physical therapy, occupational therapy, and speech therapy medical and social services medical equipment and supplies (including, but not limited to, incontinence supplies) Personal Care Services: Home health aide services are of a personal care nature, are medically oriented, and include assistance in activities of daily living and retaining self-help skills, for example, helping with bathing, helping with prescribed exercises, or assisting in ambulation.
+eral services that our plan pays for What you must pay Home health agency care Before you can get home health services, a doctor must tell us The copay is \$0 for home health care services and personal you need them, and they must be provided by a home health agency. care services ..
+The plan will pay for the following services, and maybe other services not listed here: • part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week). physical therapy, occupational therapy, and speech therapy medical and social services medical equipment and supplies (including, but not limited to, incontinence supplies) Personal Care Services: Home health aide services are of a personal care nature, are medically oriented, and include assistance in activities of daily living and retaining self-help skills, for example, helping with bathing, helping with prescribed exercises, or assisting in ambulation.
 These services must be prescribed by a physician in accordance with a plan of care and supervised by a registered nurse.
-Prior Authorization required.
+Prior Authorization is required.
 You must talk to your provider and get a referral for Personal Care Services.

-Ger neral services that our plan pays for What you must pay Home infusion therapy \$0 The plan will pay for home infusion therapy, defined as drugs or biological substances administered into a vein or applied under the skin and provided to you at home.
-The following are needed to perform home infusion: The drug or biological substance, such as an antiviral or immune globulin; • Equipment, such as a pump; and Supplies, such as tubing or a catheter.
-The plan will cover home infusion services that include but are not limited to: Professional services, including nursing services, provided in accordance with your care plan; Member training and education not already included in the DME benefit; Remote monitoring; and Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier.
-Prior authorization required.
+General services that our plan pays for What you must pay Home infusion therapy \$0 The plan will pay for home infusion therapy, defined as drugs or biological substances administered into a vein or applied under the skin and provided to you at home.
+The following are needed to perform home infusion: the drug or biological substance, such as an antiviral or immune globulin; • equipment, such as a pump; and • supplies, such as tubing or a catheter.
+The plan will cover home infusion services that include but are not limited to: professional services, including nursing services, provided in accordance with your care plan; member training and education not already included in the DME benefit; • remote monitoring; and monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier.
+Prior authorization is required.